Bifurcation and chaos in nonlinear Lindblad equations: One-dimensional case

 When the system contains no symmetry around $\z=0$, we can add a constant term to the right-hand side of equation (\ref{eq_pitchfork}), resulting in

-When the parameter $b$ crosses a critical value $b_c$, a saddle-node bifurcation happens as the unstable fixed point collides with one of the stable fixed points, with the outcome that both of them vanish, see figure \ref{SaddleNode_Bif}.
+With the choice $t>0$, this system has 3 fixed points for $b=0$.
+When the parameter $b$ crosses a critical value $b_c = \pm 2 \left( \frac{|t|}{3} \right)^\frac{3}{2}b_c$, a saddle-node bifurcation happens as the unstable fixed point collides with one of the stable fixed points, with the outcome that both of them vanish.

-The bifurcation equation (\ref{eq_SaddleNode}) can be expressed in the form of equation (\ref{Lindblad_1dim_z}) with non-negative functions $h_{ii} (q)$, for instance by setting
+The bifurcation equation (\ref{eq_SaddleNode}) can be expressed in the form of equation (\ref{Lindblad_1dim_z}) with non-negative functions $h_{ii} (q)$ for instance by setting

 The parameters $\alpha$, $t$ and $b$ must satisfy